vskaush2/samplepackage/docs/Virtual Environments.md

 How to set up a virtual environment.

-## Installation
+## Conda Installation
+For this, you need to install Conda first.
 To create a virtual environment named `ENVIRONMENT NAME` using Conda, run this a Terminal shell.
 ```bash
 $ conda create --name ENVIRONMENT NAME
 $ conda activate ENVIRONMENT NAME